safespring/web/content/en/tech-update/2025-04-validating-talos-linux-install.md

 ---
-title: "Validating Talos Linux Install and Maintenance Operations"
+title: "Validate and upgrade Talos Linux Kubernetes on OpenStack"
+metatitle: "Validate and upgrade Talos Linux Kubernetes on OpenStack"
 date: 2025-04-09
-intro: "An accessible approach to operations on a Kubernetes platform, represents a compelling  option for PaaS operators."
+intro: "Validate a Talos Linux Kubernetes cluster on OpenStack with Cilium and Cinder CSI, then upgrade Talos OS and Kubernetes through repeatable operations"
 draft: false
 tags: ["container"]
 showthedate: true